-When you tackle fulfilling the ideal project manager role, you should know that it is a challenging one.
+When you are the person filling the ideal project manager role within your company, you should know that it’s a challenging role to perform.
 Attention-to-detail, multitasking, and organizational skill sets are necessary to help everyone on the team stay organized and on schedule.

 Some software development companies and small creative agencies can’t always afford a full-time project manager.
-But, remember, project managers help the team feel supported and provide accountability necessary to do their best work.
+But, project managers are very important to help the team feel supported and provide the accountability necessary to do their best work.
 So, if you must play the ideal project manager role, you should know a little more about what is expected.

-The ideal project manager role includes you acting as the:
+The ideal project manager role includes acting as the: